Restoring Self-Authority

-I’ve spent nearly three decades leading, building, and advising inside global businesses where the decisions carried real consequences.
-Growth, change, reputational risk, and the pressure to get it right were part of the job, not abstractions.
+I have spent more than two decades leading, building, and advising inside 9-figure global businesses where the stakes were real.
+Growth pressure, reputational risk, leadership trade-offs, and decisions with lasting consequences were part of the job, not theory.

 The Manual for when success stops feeling like success